duhawala/Kings-Legion/README.md

 ## USAGE
 To use the application, follow these steps:
 1. Follow the procedure given in the [Installation](https://github.com/duhawala/Kings-Legion#installation) section.
 2. Basically, it's a Hangman game; follow the prompts and guess the word.

 ## CREDITS

-There are Three members in our Team [KINGS LEGION], making a Text-Based ASCII game in C++.
+There are Three members in our Team making a Text-Based ASCII game in C++.
 Everyone uniformly contributed towards the completion of the project.
 - **Abdullah Abdullah - 11337261**
 - **Murtuza Duhawala - 13280734**
 - **Hafiz Umer Zahir - 13521121**

 # Final Verdict
 The entire project went smoothly, and each member cooperated while carrying out their various roles.
-We hope you will have fun playing that game and that you'll find it flawless ;)
+We hope you will have fun playing that game and that you'll find it flawless.

 ## LICENSE
 This project is licensed under the MIT License.